MarcoDiFrancesco/LittleProjects/Notes/Networks.md

 This has Three broad classes:

-- channel partitioning: divide channel into smaller “pieces” (time slots, frequency, code)
+- **channel partitioning**: divide channel into smaller “pieces” and a frame is sent every n-frames
-- random access: channel not divided, allow collisions and “recover” from collisions
+- **random access**: channel not divided, allow collisions and “recover” from collisions
 - “taking turns”: nodes take turns, but nodes with more to send can take longer turns

 ## Channel partitioning